amidaware/trmm-docs/docs/av.md

 - Use the `Defender Status Report` script (Task > Run Daily - Use Automation manager) to monitor machines: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Status_Report.ps1>.
 - If you want to lock a system down, run the `Defender Enable` script (test in your environment, because it can stop Microsoft Office from opening docs among MANY other things) that will turn on Protected Folders: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Enable.ps1> and you will be extremely safe.
 Annoyed, and unable to do lots of dangerous things like opening files from the internet and email...but safe.
 Use [this](https://github.com/amidaware/trmm-awesome/blob/main/scripts/Windows_Defender_Allowed_List.ps1) as an Exclusion List for Protected Folders items.

-Be aware there is also [a powershell script](https://github.com/amidaware/community-scripts/blob/main/scripts/Win_TRMM_AV_Update_Exclusion.ps1) to add TRMM exclusions specific to Windows Defender.
+Be aware there is also [a PowerShell script](https://github.com/amidaware/community-scripts/blob/main/scripts/Win_TRMM_AV_Update_Exclusion.ps1) to add TRMM exclusions specific to Windows Defender.

 !!!note
     If you need to use 3rd party AV, add the necessary exclusions (see below for examples) and submit the exes as safe.